Highways England Control Centre

 Located on the busy A3 London to Portsmouth road, the twin-bore tunnel takes the route beneath the Devil’s Punch Bowl, a Site of Special Scientific Interest.
 Opened in 2011 as part of the four miles long (6.5km) Hindhead bypass dual carriageway, at 1.14 miles (1.8km) it is the longest non-estuarial road tunnel in the country.

-After detailed technical evaluations, UK-based audio-visual systems integrator Electrosonic opted for displays from the manufacturer eyevis for the tunnel’s new video wall installation.
-Electrosonic chose the latest eyevis LED-illuminated DLP 50-inch HD Slim Cube rear projection system because the control centre required an extremely thin rear projection cube that allowed all installation and servicing from the front, as no rear access was available.
+After detailed technical evaluations, UK-based audio-visual systems integrator Electrosonic opted for displays supplied by UVS for the tunnel’s new video wall installation.
+Electrosonic chose the latest LED-illuminated DLP 50-inch HD Slim Cube rear projection system because the control centre required an extremely thin rear projection cube that allowed all installation and servicing from the front, as no rear access was available.

-The EC-50-LHD-SLIM-LED illuminated cubes used in the project are the slimmest cubes in the world at only 17in (43.2cm deep) including the screen, and can be wall or basement-mounted.
+The SLIM-LED illuminated cubes used in the project were the slimmest cubes in the world at only 17in (43.2cm deep) including the screen, and can be wall or basement-mounted.

-Slimmer, faster to install and easier to service, the new Slim-rear projection cubes also have a 50in (127cm) screen and full HD resolution.
-Available in three sizes, 50in (127cm), 60in (152.5cm) and 70in (178cm), the new Slim-Cubes can be used in areas that were not previously suitable for rear projection cubes due to space requirements.
+Slimmer, faster to install and easier to service, the Slim-rear projection cubes also have a 50in (127cm) screen and full HD resolution.

 The easy-handling concept allows for quick assembly and reduces downtimes during maintenance.
 Projection unit and cube housing can be installed independently from each other.
 During maintenance, the complete single projector unit can be removed from the cubes and replaced by a substitute unit.

-A high-end video wall controller type NPX-4900S from eyevis was installed in an emergency recovery backup control room at the centre.
+A high-end video wall controller from UVS was installed in an emergency recovery backup control room at the centre.
 Here all data and signals from the main control room can be displayed in case of a failure of the main installation or major emergency situations.